ndaruri/shellscripts/README.md

 # shellscripts
-Shell scripts that can be used on Day2Day Linux Tasks
+Shell scripts that can be used in Day2Day Linux Tasks